takinabradley/component-classnames/README.md

         css module instead.

-        Using the `unstyled` flag tells the `use` function that it should not merge the new CustomCSS object with the default one, allowing you freedom to restyle without clashes.
+        Using the `unstyled` flag tells the `use` function that it should not merge the new CustomCSS object with the preceding one, allowing you freedom to restyle without clashes.
       */}
       <Component